Case Study

 Back to Projects

-UCLA's online fundraising ecosystem was built on three separate platforms — GiveToUCLA campaign sites, giving.ucla.edu, and department-level microsites — each maintained independently and incompatible with one another.
-The result was a fragmented donor journey, siloed fundraising data, and a growing backlog of maintenance debt for the technology team.
+UCLA's online fundraising ecosystem spans three separate platforms — GiveToUCLA campaign sites, giving.ucla.edu, and department-level microsites — each maintained independently and incompatible with one another.
+The result is a fragmented donor journey, siloed fundraising data, and a growing backlog of maintenance debt for the technology team.

 • Donors encountered three different visual identities and checkout flows depending on the fund they wanted to support